robertokbr/e-corr/README.md

 # E-Corr
-An application that provides a simple way to share and find property
+An application that provides a simple way to share and find properties.

 ## Contributors